nicc777/py-animus-extensions/doc/create-extensions-private.md

 > **Note**
 > The `skipDeleteAll: false` setting in any manifest is a good way to prevent any accidental deletion of resources.
 If you look at the extension manifest, the value is actually set to `false` and once you have added code and edited your documentation, it is highly recommended setting this value to `true` to avoid accidental deletion of your extension code and other edits.

+Update the file `/tmp/templates/create-text-file-v1.yaml` and set `skipDeleteAll: true` in the manifest.
+The extension will now not be deleted by `py-animus`.

+At this point you have a working implementation and you can now create any text file with content by manifest definition.